autonomys/subspace-docs/versioned_docs/version-latest/develop/nova/quick_start.md

 ---
 ### Important note about submitting the transaction

-Please avoid attempting to accelerate the transaction by including the tip alongside the gas fees.
+Please avoid attempting to accelerate a transaction by including a tip alongside the gas fees.
 The transaction queue operates differently with Subspace, leading to the possibility of two transactions sharing the same nonce.
-This could result in dual charges for gas fees—once for the execution and storage in the first transaction, and solely for storage in the second transaction.
-To prevent this scenario, ensure that you refrain from adding a tip or speeding up the transaction.
+This could result in dual charges for gas fees - once for the execution and storage in the first transaction, and solely for storage in the second transaction.
+To prevent this scenario, ensure that you refrain from adding a tip in an attempt to speed the transaction up.

 ---
 ### Have any questions?
 Feel free to post them on [our forum](https://forum.subspace.network/) or in our [Developer-chat on Discord](https://discord.gg/EAw6B48r).